dharmab/skyeye/docs/PLAYER.md

 Function: The GCI will check if they see you on scope and tell you your approximate current location in bullseye format.

+Use: You can use this to coarsely check your INS navigation system in an aircraft without GPS.
+It is accurate to within several miles (accounting for potential lag time between when the bot checks the scope and when the response is sent on the radio).

 Examples:

 ```